At Yale, Treasury Secretary Janet Yellen markets Biden's economic agenda

 Treasury Secretary Janet Yellen visited Connecticut Monday to discuss the economic agenda of President Joe Biden.

-During a fireside chat at Yale University, Yellen said Biden’s “Investing in America” agenda is expanding economic opportunity and boosting the nation’s productive capacity.
+During a fireside chat at Yale University, Yellen said Biden’s “Investing in America” agenda is expanding economic opportunity and boosting the nation’s productive capacity without increasing inequality.

+Yellen spoke about ways the administration would like to grow the economy without hurting workers.

 How does a country grow its economy while ensuring everyone has a seat at the table?
 Yellen said it boils down to an economic framework called modern supply side economics.

-“It wants to find strategies that will promote growth, while mitigating inequality, and also addressing environmental damage and harms that can affect the well-being of future generations,” Yellen said.
+“It wants to find strategies that will promote growth, while mitigating inequality, and also addressing environmental damage and harms that can affect the well being of future generations,” she said.

 The president regularly highlights the CHIPS Act, the $1.9 trillion COVID-19 relief bill, the $1 trillion infrastructure legislation and a roughly $375 billion climate bill — major legislation that his administration steered into law before Democrats lost control of the House to Republicans.